DESY

 • C1.
 Astroparticle physics analysis and observations:

 • C2.
-Instrumentation for Astroparticle Physics:
+Instrumentation for astroparticle physics:

-Activities encompass the development of instrumentation for astroparticle experiments, including readout electronics, radio equipment, photo detectors, semiconductor sensors, and optical devices.
+Activities encompass the development of instrumentation for astroparticle experiments including readout electronics, radio equipment, photo detectors, semiconductor sensors and optical devices.

 • C3.
-Theory of Astroparticle Physics:
+Theory of astroparticle physics:

-In the online application:
+In your online application:

-- you mark A1, A4, A5 as your choices
+- You mark A1, A4, A5 as your choices

-- you mark B1, B5, B3 as your choices
+- You mark B1, B5, B3 as your choices

-- you mark C3, C2, C1 as your choices
+- You mark C3, C2, C1 as your choices

 Please take note:

-- it is also possible to mix categories, e.g. marking A5, B1, C1, or B1, C3, A1, etc.
+- It is also possible to mix categories, e.g. marking A5, B1, C1 or B1, C3, A1, etc.